likeblueyi/DFL-LTR-SAA/README.md

 ### Run of Experiment

-Our experimental file is:  ```code for paper/rethink_exp/test programing.py```.
+Our experimental file is:  ```./rethink_exp/test programing.py```.
 After running it with a compatible Python kernel, the terminal will prompt the experimenter to select the problem and DFL method for the experiment.
 This selection is implemented using Python's input command.
 Note that you must copy the content from the printed options without any extra characters; otherwise, the program will throw an error.
 A specific example is as follows:
 ![example](resource/figs/step1.png)
 ![example](resource/figs/step2.png)
 Subsequently, the training process will be executed automatically, with the training procedure visualized as follows: